Practice Areas

 Child Victims Act and Clergy Litigation

-Currently, G&E represents dozens of adult survivors of sexual abuse who are bringing claims against the Roman Catholic Archdiocese of New York, Maryknoll, Rockefeller University Hospital and the Boy Scouts of America.
-Many survivors had lodged claims spanning 35 years against youth sports coach Edwin “Ted” Gaynor, who had confessed to some of his acts.
+Many of these survivors had lodged claims spanning 35 years against youth sports coach Edwin “Ted” Gaynor, who had confessed to some of his acts before he passed away.

 Survivors often feel a sense of catharsis; solidarity with other survivors and solidarity with the child they once were who suffered at the hands of a pedophile.
 For more information about how G&E helps adult survivors of sexual abuse, please click here.